 Modern alimony laws are based on those first handed down by the ecclesiastical courts of Europe.
 These courts were based on religious laws that saw marriage as an eternal contract, so only limited divorce could be granted.
 In this scenario, the husband still had a responsibility to support his wife and children.

 The 19th century brought changes to divorce law, making it easier to obtain a divorce, but it was assumed that someone was always at fault in the demise of the marriage.
 It was usually the husband who was thought to be guilty of marital misconduct, so he was expected to provide for his ex-wife once the marriage ended.

 Nowadays, there’s less focus on gender when deciding spousal support.
 The court decides who pays support by taking into consideration a variety of factors, including parties’ incomes, their general health, earning potential, and more.
 Fault doesn’t play as much of a role in the decision as it used to, although in some cases it can have an effect on the decision.

 If you’re getting divorced in Virginia, spousal support can help you get back on your feet and enable you to afford the necessities of life.
 This can be particularly important to spouses who left careers to raise children, those who are elderly, or those who have an illness or disability.
 There are several different types of spousal support, each having its own duration and terms.
 Your Newport News divorce attorney can help explain these to you and will pursue the type that’s best for your case.

 Contacting a Newport News Divorce Attorney

 There are very specific rules governing divorce in Virginia.
-At Hofheimer Family Law Firm, we are committed to providing you with the experience and compassion you deserve and the successful results you need to move on with your life. or – 1-757-425-5200.
+At Hofheimer Family Law Firm, we are committed to providing you with the experience and compassion you deserve and the successful results you need to move on with your life.
+Request a free copy of our divorce guide for women in Virginia or reserve your seat at our monthly divorce seminar – 1-757-425-5200.